 Financial freedom is not about being rich, driving fancy cars, and having a butler at your side.
 It is about living a content and fulfilling life.
 It all depends on your desires and what makes you happy.
 If you are satisfied with your current level of income, but not with your job, then reaching that income level is your financial freedom goal.
 Most likely, you do not need billions to support your current lifestyle.

 Here are 12 easy steps to financial freedom

-1. Tell yourself why you want to achieve financial freedom
+1. Know why you want financial freedom

 As mentioned above, financial freedom is not about becoming ultra rich.
 It is about having a lifestyle your are content with.
 You need to understand the notion that more money does not equal more happiness.
 It is really important that you think deeply about what really brings you joy.
 Then you can focus on including those aspects in your life.